tencentyun/intlcloud-documents/product/存储/对象存储 4.0/购买指南/计费说明_intl.md

 ## Billing Items

-COS billing items include storage capacity, number of requests, data retrieval and data traffic.
-The following shows the detailed description about billing items.
-For more information about pricing, see [COS Product Pricing](https://intl.cloud.tencent.com/document/product/436/6239).
+COS billable items include storage capacity, number of requests, data retrieval and data traffic.
+Their detailed descriptions are shown below.
+To learn more about pricing, see [COS Product Pricing](https://intl.cloud.tencent.com/document/product/436/6239).

 ### Storage capacity